How to build a neurodiversity-inclusive organization

 Despite some successes in teams who change their working styles to be more inclusive, these questions never went away.
 The bottom-up-led efforts did not change the culture overall, and people became wearied, disillusioned and burnt-out.
 I have heard versions of this story for many different types of organizations, which have in common leaving neurodivergence inclusion to a bottom-up, employee-led approach.

-Employee resource groups and networks provide wonderful, valuable communities, but they are not the right method to drive sustainable organizational change.
+Employee resource groups and networks provide wonderful, valuable communities, but they are being asked to carry a level of change that the system itself has not been designed to support.

 The goal of many employee resource groups and networks is to embed a formalized process of accommodation requests.
 This mirrors the legal requirements in place in some countries, where diagnosed neurodivergent employees must be able to request their manager for an accommodation that the organization must consider.